Two pugs sit together. Photo: DPA

-"Emperor weather" means clear skies, magnificent sunshine and all-round glorious weather – a royally good day, in short.
+“Emperor weather” – Kaiserwetter – means clear skies, magnificent sunshine and all-round glorious weather – a royally good day, in short.

 etwas Sonne tanken

-And if it means we can store up a bit of summer warmth to cut down our heating bills during the winter, we're all for it (and yes, we can’t wait for spring even though it’s currently December).
+And if it means we can store up a bit of summer warmth to cut down our heating bills during the winter, we’re all for it (and yes, we can’t wait for spring even though it’s currently December).

 du siehst aus wie ein begossener Pudel!

-Naturally, Germans can't fill up on sun all year round – but when someone's been caught in a rainstorm, what's a slightly more polite way of saying they look like a drowned rat?
+Naturally, Germans can’t fill up on sun all year round – but when someone’s been caught in a rainstorm, what’s a slightly more polite way of saying they look like a drowned rat?
 Calling them a soaked poodle, apparently – du siehst aus wie ein begossener Pudel!